jrdnh/jrdnh.github.io/content/posts/pydantic-with-third-party-types.md

 ----

 There are several straight-forward approaches if you only need to [validate](https://docs.pydantic.dev/latest/concepts/validators/) or [serialize](https://docs.pydantic.dev/latest/concepts/serialization/) custom types.
 It gets tricker if you also want schemas.
-The process follows the Pydantic [documentation](https://docs.pydantic.dev/latest/concepts/types/#customizing-validation-with-__get_pydantic_core_schema__) principles.
-The basic steps are:
+The process here follows the principles from the Pydantic [documentation](https://docs.pydantic.dev/latest/concepts/types/#customizing-validation-with-__get_pydantic_core_schema__):

-1. Create Pydantic a model that represents the third-party type
+1. Create a Pydantic model that represents the third-party type
-2. Modify the Pydantic model's validation method to return an instance of the *third-party* type instead of the Pydantic model
+2. Modify the model's validation function to return an instance of the *third-party* type
 3. Add metadata to the third-party type that tells Pydantic how to validate, serialize, and generate schemas for it

 ----
-## The `relaitvedelta` type
+## Exploring `relativedelta`

 `relativedelta` is a date offset type.
 It's similar to the `datetime.timedelta` type, but it includes other relative offsets such as `years` and `months` as well absolute offests such as the year or the calendar day of the month.
 Relative offsets end with an "s" (e.g. `month=1` offsets to January, `months=1` increments by one month).